SnapLogic/developer.snaplogic.com/source/index.html.md

     @Override
     public void execute() throws ExecutionException {
         counter++;
-        log.debug("counter: {}", counter);
+        log.debug("counter=" + counter);

         /*
          * Write a single document to outputView.
-The next Snap in the pipe will
+The next snap in the pipe will
-         * only ever see a single document from this Snap.
+         * only ever see a single document from this snap.
          */
         Map<String, String> data = new LinkedHashMap<String, String>() {{
             put("key", "value");